-Of Cleopatra it was said Her loves were so prolific That writing down her antics led To six new hieroglyphics
+Of Cleopatra it was said Her loves were so prolific Recording all their antics led To six new hieroglyphics

 Beware the Ides! foretells the fallOf he who rose to conquer GaulAnd lands still further from his homeThis warrior, this son of Rome.On his return to claim his rightA haruspex with second sightMet Caesar by the Senate archTo warn him of the Ides of March.They’d killed an ox and found no spleenAn omen that could … Continue reading Arch Nemesis